Recovered Bomellida Document Archives

 DATE: November 12, 1961

-Formal request submitted to the Municipal Treasury for the procurement of printing materials.
-The committee requires the production of 500 informational flyers and 200 instructional posters for neighborhood distribution.
+Formal request submitted for the procurement of printing materials.
+The committee requires the production of informational flyers and holiday notices for distribution.

-Authorization was granted to utilize local Manitoba printing presses to ensure the materials reached the pilot sectors before the Christmas recess.
-Total budget allocation: $415.60 CAD.
+Authorization was granted for regional printing to ensure the materials reached the North American sectors before the winter recess.

 Page Number: 3